Perspective | I dial undecided voters in Michigan, where facts are no match for feelings

 Biden fans answer my calls, too.
 Some are still confused about how to vote absentee.
 Many have lost confidence in the U.S. Postal Service.
 I talk to them about alternative ways to drop off ballots, about the tenacity it will take to wait in a long line if they must.

 “I used to vote Democrat, my whole life,” a man said.
 As a Bernie Sanders supporter, he was frustrated with his choices in 2016, switched to Trump then, and has not been disappointed so far.
-I suggested that Sanders might have a better shot at a leadership position in a Biden administration than he would in a second Trump term.
+I suggested Sanders might have a better shot at a leadership position in a Biden administration than he would in a second Trump term.
 This voter thought otherwise.

-A man said that honesty was important to him, and so he’d selected Trump, whom he evaluated as deeply honest, though based on what he told me, I think this voter was maybe confusing “honest” with “unapologetic.”
+A man said honesty was important to him, and so he’d selected Trump, whom he evaluated as deeply honest, though based on what he told me, I think this voter was maybe confusing “honest” with “unapologetic.”
 More than one person who told me they’ll vote Republican also had a derogatory name for our sitting president: “idiot” or something less polite.
 Everyone in Washington is a jerk, one said.
 “Trump is the only one that admits it.”

 Someone said he refuses to vote for Clinton.
-I said Clinton’s not running, and he countered that I must be extremely naive if I don’t understand that the Clintons are “behind all of this.”
+I said Clinton’s not running, and he countered I must be extremely naive if I don’t understand that the Clintons are “behind all of this.”
 Thus began one of many conversations that touched on deeply held, wholly false beliefs about unspeakable supposed crimes connected to a D.C. pizza restaurant.

 Like a lot of Americans, I spent much of the time from March to July inside my own home.
-I live in a liberal college town, and for five months, I primarily encountered my left-leaning family members in person and my left-leaning co-workers onscreen.
+I live in a liberal college town, and for five months, I primarily encountered my left-leaning family members in person and my left-leaning co-workers on-screen.
 Until I went on a socially distanced summer vacation to northern Michigan, I’d been living within a fairly homogeneous set of perspectives about how the world had changed in 2020.
-Up north, I saw firsthand evidence of Michiganders vehemently rejecting Gov. Gretchen Whitmer’s safety orders everywhere, from highway rest stops to farmers’ markets.
+Up north, I saw firsthand evidence of Michiganders vehemently rejecting Gov. Gretchen Whitmer’s safety orders everywhere, from highway rest stops to farmers markets.
 The same rural yards with sexist signs condemning Whitmer had pro-Trump signs that read “God, Guns & Country.”

 In 2016, Michigan was pivotal in the presidential race, with the narrowest margin of any state.
 Clinton lost the popular vote here by less than 11,000 votes.
 After years of feeling powerless during Trump’s presidency, rolling up my sleeves and talking to my neighbors felt imminently achievable.
 I actually love considering new viewpoints, and I’m accomplished at striking up conversations with strangers.
 I found myself wanting to know more about the strident pro-Trump, anti-mask crowd and also wanting to see if there was meaningful common ground for us.
-And given the urgency of this election’s outcome, I heeded the call to be part of the massive Democratic effort underway this fall.
+Given the urgency of this election’s outcome, I heeded the call to be part of the massive Democratic effort underway this fall.

 I signed up to volunteer ready for door-knocking, but the Biden campaign has prioritized digital conversations because of safety.
 I was disappointed that my person-to-person connecting and my upbeat greetings would have to happen like everything else these days — online.
-It is more challenging to have a meaningful back and forth via autodialer than on someone’s front stoop in the evening sunshine.
+It is more challenging to have a meaningful back and forth via auto-dialer than on someone’s front stoop in the evening sunshine.
 The facts at my disposal gave me confidence.
 Biden and his running mate, Sen. Kamala Harris, have many decades of public service between them.
 Their platform is understandable.
 Their opponent has failed spectacularly on nearly every imaginable metric for the presidency.
-And yet, the more calls I make, the more ephemeral hard facts seem to be.
+Yet, the more calls I make, the more ephemeral hard facts seem to be.
 I can go hoarse rebutting myths sown by QAnon, but the truth seems to slip away from almost every conversation.

 Making calls to undecided Michigan voters has not been a feel-good civic affirmation.
 It’s been disorienting and frankly weird, but I’m not planning to stop, hoping that maybe empathy will prevail where facts fail.